rrubylyn-mijan/BUSCO-wheat-analysis/README.md

 STEP 1: Load Conda on HPC
 --------------------------
+Conda is a tool that helps you install software and manage environments without causing version conflicts.
+It lets you keep your tools organized for each project.

 ml miniconda3/24.3.0

 STEP 2: Create and Activate a Mamba Environment
 -----------------------------------------------
+Mamba is a faster version of Conda.
+It works the same way but installs packages much quicker,
+which is very helpful when setting up tools like BUSCO that have many dependencies.

 conda create --prefix /home/YOUR_USERNAME/miniconda_envs/mamba_env -c conda-forge mamba conda activate /home/YOUR_USERNAME/miniconda_envs/mamba_env